Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Energy-dependent magnetized black hole solution

-where $\digamma=F_{\mu\nu}F^{\mu\nu}=2(\textbf{B}^2-\textbf{E}^2)$ defines the Maxwell's invariant in which $F_{\mu\nu}$ represents the Maxwell's field tensor, $\beta$ is the parameter defines the strength of nonlinearity in electromagnetic field, $\textbf{B}$ denotes the magnetic field and $\textbf{E}$ is the electric field.
-By varying (\ref{1}) with the electromagnetic potential $A_{\mu}$, the nonlinear Maxwell equations are obtained in the following form
+where $\digamma=F_{\mu\nu}F^{\mu\nu}$ defines the Maxwell's invariant in which $F_{\mu\nu}$ represents the Maxwell's field tensor, and $\beta$ is the parameter defines the strength of nonlinearity in electromagnetic field.
+By varying Eq. (\ref{3}) with respect to the potential $A_{\nu}$, the equations of the electromagnetic field can be constructed as